NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 In this example, slots `24-40` will be reserved for players with `tab.staff` permission.
 Players without that permission will be in slots `44-80`.

 # Managing multiple layouts with conditions
 You can define multiple layouts and display them based on a condition.
 To do so, define `condition` for layouts.
 Conditions are checked in the order layouts are defined in config.
 If layout doesn't specify condition, it is displayed with no requirement.
-If player does not meet display condition for any layout, they will see the classic tablist.
+If a player does not meet display condition for any layout, they will see the classic tablist.
 Example:
 ```
 layouts: